 Since its inception in 1991, the Whistler Transit System has grown with the community and for years experienced the highest ridership per service hour in British Columbia.

-The Resort Municipality of Whistler (RMOW) continues to work with BC Transit to improve services and options for affordable transit passes to build transit ridership and provide equitable and efficient transit aligned with Whistler’s transportation objectives.
+The Resort Municipality of Whistler (RMOW) continues to work with BC Transit to improve services, build transit ridership, and provide equitable and efficient transit aligned with Whistler’s transportation objectives.

-Funding for Whistler Transit is cost-shared between the RMOW and BC Transit.
+Funding for Whistler Transit System is cost shared between the RMOW and BC Transit.
 All revenue collected comes directly to the RMOW to offset 53 per cent share of local costs.
-A portion of revenues from municipal user pay parking helps to fund transit in Whistler.

-The progarm allow families with up to three children under the age of 12 to ride free with parents or guardians that have a valid Whistler Transit System monthly, 6-month, 12-month or one-day transit pass.
+Whistler Transit has a Family Travel Program which allows families with up to three children under the age of 12 to ride free with parents or guardians, who have a valid Whistler Transit System monthly, 6-month, 12-month or one-day transit pass.

 The RMOW continues to work with BC Transit to improve transit services and options for affordable transit passes as a way of supporting transit ridership, and equitable and efficient transportation network in alignment with Whistler’s transportation objectives.

 Transit riders can save on fares by buying a sheet of 10 tickets, as well as monthly, 6-month and 12-month passes.
 Learn more about transit fares and passes.

 Please note: The Government of Canada provides tax credits for bus passes.
 To claim the credit, keep your monthly pass and dated receipt.

 - Alpine Meadows - Meadow Park Sports Centre